How to Plan Data Migration to Dynamics 365

 Data Extraction and Transformation

-Once the mapping is complete, the next step is to extract data from the source system and transform it into a format compatible with Dynamics 365.
-This includes extract data using appropriate tools or scripts that can handle the specific data sources.
+Once the mapping is complete, the next step is to extract data from your source system and transform it into a format compatible with Dynamics 365.

 During the transformation process, clean and normalise data, ensuring consistency and adherence to data models.
 Convert data formats, such as dates or currencies, to match the system requirements.
 Validation rules should also be implemented to identify and address data inconsistencies or errors.

-It is essential to perform thorough testing during this stage to validate the transformed data and ensure its integrity.
-Additionally, consider using data migration tools or services provided by Microsoft or third-party vendors to streamline the extraction and transformation process.
+Additionally, consider using data migration tools and services provided by Microsoft or third-party vendors to streamline the extraction and transformation process.

-Data extraction and transformation require a detailed understanding of the source system’s data structure and the target system’s requirements.
-Organisations should leverage automated tools and scripts to accelerate the extraction and transformation process while minimizing the risk of data corruption or loss.
+We recommend automated tools and scripts to accelerate the extraction and transformation process while minimising the risk of data corruption or loss.
 Performing extensive testing will help identify and rectify any issues or discrepancies before the final migration.

 Data Load and Validation

-Conduct extensive testing to verify the functionality of the system, including data validation rules, workflows, and integrations.
-Utilise data migration tools or APIs provided by Dynamics 365 to streamline the data load process and automate data validation checks.
+• Utilise migration tools or APIs provided by Dynamics 365 to streamline the data load process and automate data validation checks.

 During the data load and validation phase, it is crucial to perform end-to-end testing to ensure the integrity and accuracy of the migrated data.
 This involves testing various functionalities, such as data validations, business rules, workflows, and integrations, to ensure that the system operates as expected with the migrated data.